jackielii/jackieli.dev/content/posts/cel-go-dynamic-proto.md

 }
 ```

-Now if we receive the bytes of `messageBytes` and declare it as var `x` and
+Now if we know the bytes of `Foo` message using `messageBytes` and the proto
-evaluate `x.foo`, how do we do it?
+descriptor also in bytes (every generated code has it).
+Then we declare it as
+var `x` and evaluate `x.foo`.
+And we should be able to get value `foo message`
+right?

 Turns out it's all supported within cel-go.
-We just register the all the file descriptor related to message `foo` and use
+We just register the all the file
-dynamic message to wrap the bytes:
+descriptor related to message `foo` and use dynamic message to wrap the bytes:

 ```go
 func exercise9() {